Oriental and Pacific Boxing Federation: History

 The OPBF was later formed in 1954 by the Japanese, Korean, and Filipino boxing commissions.
 It was originally named the Orient Boxing Federation but changed to the Oriental and Pacific Boxing Federation when the Australian National Boxing Federation joined in 1977.
 In 1963, Australia, New Zealand and the Oceania countries were approved for membership.
 In November 1977, the organization was officially renamed to Oriental and Pacific Boxing Federation.
 The organization headquarters were moved from Australia to Japan in 2018.

 The OPBF helped form the World Boxing Council in 1963 and is currently affiliated with that organization.

 In January 2009, women's championships were established, across eleven weight classes (from atomweight to welterweight).
 Initially, women's title fights were contested in ten-round bouts, which was reduced to eight rounds in 2012.

 On 30 March 2016, the OPBF Silver Championship was established, following a dispute between the Japanese and Philippines boxing commissions on whether an interim title should be established.
 WBC chairman Mauricio Suleiman suggested naming the title "Silver" to avoid detracting any prestige from the full title.
 Despite this, the JBC announced a policy of not allowing OPBF Silver matches to be contested in Japan.

 In November 2018, the OPBF announced the establishment of domestic OPBF titles, which would certify national champions.
-The first OPBF national champion was crowned on 9 December 2018, when Dao Nguyen Ain Tuan won the OPBF Vietnam super lightweight title.
+The first OPBF national champion was crowned on 9 December 2018, when Dao Nguyen Anh Tuan won the OPBF Vietnam super lightweight title.